IntersysConsulting/scala-essentials-nanodegree/src/main/tut/docs/module2.md

 resolvers += "Artima Maven Repository" at "http://repo.artima.com/releases" addSbtPlugin("com.artima.supersafe" % "sbtplugin" % "1.1.3")
 ```

+The first line installs Scalactic, ScalaTest's sister library focused on quality through types,
+from the `org.scalatic` repository on release `3.0.5`.
+The second line will Scalatest from `org.scalatest` on release `3.0.5`.
+The final two lines will install a plugin, the first specifies the repository the plugin lives in
+and the second one will handle about the plugin itself.

 Once installed we should only import it in the desired project as: